-A crime blog exploring the more bizarre and curious aspects of crime from around the world, with in-depth articles, a monthly newsletter and an active true crime discussion forum.
+A crime blog exploring the more bizarre and curious aspects of crime from around the world, with in-depth articles, a monthly newsletter, and an active true crime discussion forum.

-A fascinating crime blog from Garry Rodgers, retired homicide detective and forensic coroner who posts regularly, providing ‘provoking thoughts on life, death and writing’.
+A fascinating crime blog from Garry Rodgers, retired homicide detective and forensic coroner who posts regularly, providing ‘provoking thoughts on life, death, and writing’.

 Historical True Crime Blogs & Cold Cases Websites

-A resource blog dedicated to raising the profile of cold cases and telling the stories of the victims of crimes which remain unsolved.
+A resource blog dedicated to raising the profile of cold cases and telling the stories of the victims of crimes that remain unsolved.
 Wrongful convictions and issues of criminal justice are also featured here.

 A crime blog where you can discover forgotten crimes and forgotten criminals lost to history.
-A look into the past with mugshots, feature stories, galleries and books giving plenty to explore and learn.
+A look into the past with mugshots, feature stories, galleries, and books giving plenty to explore and learn.